Lovinity/wwsu/README.md

                 "updatedAt": "2018-05-15T22:31:34.381Z",
                 "ID": 1,
-                "unique": "578vfod7icjde4ikdbmtii9ren_20180516T080000Z", // Unique event ID as provided by Google Calendar "active": true, // Becomes false when the event passed the end time, or when the event was marked as canceled.
+                "unique": "578vfod7icjde4ikdbmtii9ren_20180516T080000Z", // Unique event ID as provided by Google Calendar "active": 1, // -1 means the event was cancelled, 0 means the event expired, 1 means the event is scheduled / active.
                 "title": "Genre: New Rock", // Title of the event "description": "", // Description of the event, if provided (HTML is stripped from the Google Calendar API field)
                 "color": "#5484ed", // Hexadecimal color representing this event